RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

 The Church of England is organised into two provinces or areas.
 Each area is led by an archbishop - The Archbishop of Canterbury for the south of England and the Archbishop of York for the north.These regions are known as provinces.

-Her Majesty the Queen is the Supreme Governor of the Church of England, and she also has a unique and special relationship with the Church of Scotland,
+His Majesty the King is the Supreme Governor of the Church of England, and he also has a unique and special relationship with the Church of Scotland,